Join Our eNewsletter!

 Your First Mammogram: What to Expect

-It’s time for your first mammogram, and that can be intimidating.
-Talking to other women who have had a breast screening may be helpful, but everyone’s experience can be different for a variety of reasons.
+It's time for your first mammogram, which might be intimidating if you don't know what to expect.
+Talking to other women who’ve had a breast screening may be helpful, but everyone's experience can be different for a variety of reasons.

 Here are a few tips to help you prepare for your first screening:

 Come dressed for the occasion.
 You’ll be asked to undress to the waist and will be given a gown to wear.
 Most patients prefer to wear slacks or a skirt with a shirt or top that allows them to easily remove their blouse and bra before putting on the gown.
 Dresses and jumpsuits, on the other hand, usually need to be removed completely.

 Don’t apply underarm deodorant, perfume, or lotion before your mammogram.
 Many women use some form of antiperspirant or deodorant, lotion, or perfume as part of their daily routine, but these products can compromise your mammogram.
 If you feel you must wear deodorant, you’ll be asked to remove it before your test, and the technologist will provide a deodorant removal wipe for that purpose.
 Your technologist isn’t concerned with the absence of deodorant but is focused on getting the best images possible.
 After the test, you may apply or re-apply deodorant.
 Deodorant wipes are typically available for reapplication.

 You’ll be asked to complete a questionnaire.
 These questions are important, and the answers you provide may help the radiologist when he or she reviews your mammogram.